BWITS/kitchen-test-demo/README.md

 ### quick start

-After you installed kitcher, you can run test directly:
+After you installed kitchen, you can run test directly:

     cd kitchen-<...>
     kitcher test